2019 Polish parliamentary election: Background

-Following the 2015 parliamentary elections the Law and Justice (PiS) party was able to form a majority government, after receiving 235 seats to the 138 won by their main competitor, Civic Platform, the first time in the post-communist era that a party had won an outright majority in parliamentary elections.
+Following the 2015 parliamentary elections, the Law and Justice (PiS) party was able to form a majority government, after receiving 235 seats to the 138 won by their main competitor, Civic Platform, the first time in the post-communist era that a party had won an outright majority in parliamentary elections.
 Beata Szydło became Prime Minister on 16 November 2015 heading a cabinet that also included Solidary Poland and Poland Together, which ran on joint lists with Law & Justice.

-On 23 December 2015 the Sejm passed a law, which reorganized the Constitutional Court, introducing a requirement for a two-thirds majority and the mandatory participation of at least 13, instead of 9 of the 15 judges.
+On 23 December 2015, the Sejm passed a law, which reorganized the Constitutional Court, introducing a requirement for a two-thirds majority and the mandatory participation of at least 13, instead of 9 of the 15 judges.
 In addition, in early 2016 the PiS government passed a law which began the process of giving the government full control of state radio and television.
 In protest, the Committee for the Defence of Democracy, with help from the Modern party and Civic Platform, started demonstrations across the country.

-In December 2016 a parliamentary crisis took place, after the Marshal of the Sejm Marek Kuchciński excluded a Civic Platform's MP Michał Szczerba from the Sejm's proceedings.
+In December 2016, a parliamentary crisis took place, after the Marshal of the Sejm Marek Kuchciński excluded a Civic Platform's MP Michał Szczerba from the Sejm's proceedings.
 In protest, members of the opposition occupied the Sejm's rostrum.
 The Marshal, unable to proceed in the main session chamber, moved the session to the smaller Column Hall.
 Some politicians and commentators supporting Law and Justice accused opposition of attempting a "coup d'état".
 It ended fruitlessly for the opposition, though the Modern party was disgraced, as its leader, Ryszard Petru, was photographed flying to Madeira, with fellow MP Joanna Schmidt, during the tense situation.
 Modern's opinion poll ratings fell as a result.

-In December 2017 Mateusz Morawiecki succeeded Beata Szydło as Prime Minister.
+In December 2017, Mateusz Morawiecki succeeded Beata Szydło as Prime Minister.

-December 6, 2018 the Pro-Polish Coalition was formed - an alliance of KORWiN and the National Movement, with more parties joining later in order to contest the 2019 Elections to the European Parliament.
+On 6 December 2018, the Pro-Polish Coalition was formed - an alliance of KORWiN and the National Movement, with more parties joining later in order to contest the 2019 Elections to the European Parliament.
 The alliance later changed its name to just "Confederation".

 In February 2019 the Wiosna party was founded as a left wing anticlerical party.
 For the 2019 European Parliament elections, the opposition formed a wide coalition, the European Coalition, with the exception of Wiosna.
 However, PiS won the European elections.
 Following the loss, the European Coalition dissolved and the Confederation lost many member parties and leaders.
 In June 2019 Modern and the Civic Platform formed a joint parliamentary club.
 August 6, the Left was formed, a de facto coalition of Razem, SLD and Wiosna, de jure carrying the SLD name.
 On August 8, 2019 PSL allied with Kukiz'15 in an alliance named "Polish Coalition".